ohmybash/oh-my-bash/README.md

 $ EDIT "$OSH_CUSTOM/themes/agnoster/agnoster.theme.sh"
 ```

-If you would like to track the upstream changes for your customized version of modules, you can optionally directly edit the original files and commit them.
-In this case, you need to handle possible conflicts with the upstream in upgrading.
+If you would like to track the upstream changes for your customized version of
+modules, you can optionally directly edit the original files and commit them.
+In this case, you need to handle possible conflicts with the upstream
+(`github.com/ohmybash/oh-my-bash`) in upgrading.

-If you would like to replace an existing module (theme/plugin/aliases/complet) bundled with Oh My Bash, create a module of the same name in the `custom/` directory so that it will be loaded instead of the original one.
+If you want to replace an existing module (theme/plugin/aliases/complet)
+bundled with Oh My Bash, create a module of the same name in the `custom/`
+directory so that it will be loaded instead of the original one.

 ### Configuration